phalcon-orphanage/docs/en/reference/install.rst

 PHP extensions require a slightly different installation method to a traditional php-based library or framework.
 You can either download a binary package for the system of your choice or build it from the sources.

-During the last few months, we have extensively researched PHP's behavior, investigating areas for significant optimizations (big or small).
-Through understanding of the Zend Engine, we managed to remove unecessary validations, compacted code, performed optimizations and generated low-level solutions so as to achieve maximum performance from Phalcon.

 .. highlights::
     Phalcon compiles from PHP 5.3.1, but because of old PHP bugs causing memory leaks, we highly recommend you use at least PHP 5.3.11 or greater.